elusivecodes/FyreEntity/README.md

 $entity->fill($data, $options);
 ```

-If the `mutate` option is set to *true*, and a `_setFieldName` method exists in the entity (where the field name is "*field_name*"), then that method will be called for each value being set.
+If the `mutate` option is set to *true*, and a `_setFieldName` method exists in the entity (where the field name is *field_name*), then that method will be called for each value being set.
 The argument will be the value being populated, and the return value of that method will be stored in the entity instead.

 **Fill Invalid**